ewre324/baby-naptime/README.md

 - Project Naptime achieved impressive results on the [CyberSecEval2](https://github.com/meta-llama/PurpleLlama) benchmark, improving scores by up to 20x
 - Thanks to the open source security community
 - All the security researchers who share knowledge freely
+- Claude Sonnet 3.7 who helped write a lot of the code and documentation.

 ---